 Posters abstracts will be reviewed by the poster chairs with the help of members of the ISS 2019 Posters Committee (see below).

 Upon acceptance, ACM will send you a copyright form, which you have to complete.
 Once completed, we will provide you with the new copyright information to be put on your paper.
 You can then submit the final version (including the new copyright notice) through the submission system by September 8, 2019.

 For each accepted poster, at least one author must register for the ISS 2019 conference.
 Authors are expected to bring the accepted posters to the conference site with them and be present throughout the poster session.

-Tony Tang, University of Calgary Andrea Bianchi, KAIST
+Tony Tang, University of Toronto Andrea Bianchi, KAIST

 If you have questions about Posters for ISS 2019, contact the Poster Chairs